Paula Rego: Personal life and death

 At the Slade School of Fine Art, Rego began an affair with fellow student Victor Willing, who was already married to another artist, Hazel Whittington.
 Rego had many abortions during their affair, starting from when she was 18 years old, because Willing had threatened to return to his wife if Rego kept their child.

 In 1957, Rego left the UK to live in Ericeira in Portugal because she had decided to keep their latest baby.
 After the birth of their first child, Willing joined her there.
 They were able to marry in 1959 following Willing's divorce from his wife.
 Rego had two daughters, Caroline 'Cas' Willing and Victoria Willing, and a son, Nick Willing, with Victor Willing.
 Nick is a film-maker, who directed a television film, Paula Rego, Secrets & Stories, about his mother in 2017.
 The Australian sculptor Ron Mueck is her son-in-law.

 In 1962, Rego's father bought the couple a house in London, at Albert Street in Camden Town, and Rego's time was spent divided between Britain and Portugal.
 Her husband had several extra-marital affairs throughout their marriage, and some of his mistresses were depicted in Rego's drawings.

 In 1966, Rego's father died, and the family electrical business was taken over by Rego's husband, Victor, although he had himself been diagnosed with multiple sclerosis, had no experience of electrical engineering or management, and spoke only limited Portuguese.
 Victor's heavy drinking had worried his father-in-law, who had advised the couple to sell the business after his death and return to England.
 The company failed in 1974 following the Carnation Revolution that overthrew the country's right-wing Estado Novo dictatorship, when its production works were taken over by revolutionary forces although Rego's family had been supporters of the political Left.
 In response Rego, Willing and their children moved permanently to London and spent most of their time there until Willing's death in 1988.

 Rego was a supporter of the football club S.L.
 Benfica, of which her grandfather was a founding member.

-She died after a short illness on 8 June 2022 at the age of 87 and was buried with Victor Willing in Hampstead Cemetery.
+Rego died from pneumonia at her home in Camden, London, on 8 June 2022, aged 87.
+She was buried with Victor Willing in Hampstead Cemetery.